Cult of Pedagogy Search

 Historically Responsive Literacy: A More Complete Education for All Students

-…better job of reaching all students: interviews with Dena Simmons, Zaretta Hammond, Pedro Noguera, and Hedreich Nichols, to name a few.
+…teachers can take to do a better job of reaching all students: interviews with Dena Simmons, Zaretta Hammond, Pedro Noguera, and Hedreich Nichols, to name a few.
 In these conversations, we looked at more effective ways of relating to students, strategies for working toward equity outside the classroom, and instructional methods that are more culturally responsive.
 This post continues that work with a fresh response to the question of how to better serve diverse students.
 It’s a framework that deals directly with the curriculum side of things, the standards, the actual content we teach in our classrooms.
-The framework is called Historically Responsive Literacy, and it…
+The framework is…

 Read More